Photo courtesy of New Thought Media

 Two birds of prey—from owls to red-tailed hawks to eagles—will be on hand each week and kids can get up-close-and-personal with these fascinating feathered friends.
 There is no beginning, middle or end to this free program during the two hours.
 Just pop in at your convenience for this very unique opportunity.

-Teton Raptor Center also presents a free program with its birds from 4 to 5 p.m. in the library at the Four Seasons Resort in Teton Village.
+Teton Raptor Center also presents a free program with its birds on Thursdays from 4 to 5 p.m. in the library at the Four Seasons Resort in Teton Village.